adamtrilling/blog-posts/simple_bdd/part2.md

 ## Describing Features

-In order to have ato-do list, users will need to be able to view all items, add new items, check off completed items, and delete items.
+In order to have a to-do list, users will need to be able to view all items, add new items, check off completed items, and delete items.
 A feature spec for the user management could live in spec/features/todo_list_spec.rb and look like this:

 ```ruby
 require 'rails_helper'